Administrative Officer Grade C

 Purpose of the job:

-Darton Academy are looking to appoint a Administrative Officer to join our academy as soon as possible.
-Under direction, to provide routine clerical, administrative support to the Academy.
-To provide cover for reception as required.
+Hull Trinity House Academy are looking to appoint an Administrative Officer to join our academy team in November 2021 or sooner if possible, to cover maternity leave.
+Under direction, you will provide routine clerical and administrative support to the Academy, along with providing Reception Cover as required.

 - To provide routine clerical support e.g. photocopying, filing, faxing, emailing, and completing routine forms.

 - To ensure that everyone is dealt with in a courteous, professional, calm and friendly manner.